CountNick/real-time-web-1920/README.md

 * There are still some bugs in the game code.
 The turns don't always get passed around the way they should

+* Vuile was function, when players get 4 image cards they can click this to draw 4 new cards.
+The other players can check his hand if they want to.
+If the player was bluffing he'll get a point, if not the players that checked will get a point.

 ## Installation 📀

 ```